margauxreynolds/opensky-flights-analysis/README.md

-# redfin-real-estate-analysis
+# opensky-flights-analysis
-This project analyzes data from the Redfin Real Estate API.
+This project analyzes data from The OpenSky Network API.